-Caresse Crosby, in his teenage years living as a socialite in Manhattan, was the first to introduce a simple harness system for women’s breasts; something we now call a bra.
+Caresse Crosby, in her teenage years living as a socialite in Manhattan, was the first to introduce a simple harness system for women’s breasts; something we now call a bra.
 However, the clothing article she invented was arguably too simplistic (or maybe even complex, depending on how you see it).
 She used a combination of a handkerchief and pink ribbon wrapped together fastened by a cord and called it a backless brassier.
 She did file the patent for it in 1914 but then sold it to Warner Bros.
 Corset Co. just a year later for a whopping $1,500.
 Crosby claimed that she did not expect the backless brassier to become widely popular.

-6. Picnic Cooler
+6. Picnic cooler

 Judging by its simplicity, you would think that a picnic cooler is one of those centuries-old inventions, but it isn’t.
 The patent for the picnic cooler was granted in 1953 to Richard Laramy, and later made popular by Coleman Company.
 Picnicking became a trend once again after the war as many Americans enjoyed prosperity and victory by relaxing on the lakes, woods, and beaches.
 A cooler, as the name suggests, has always been the perfect storage for cold drinks.

-7. Digital Video Recorder
+7. Digital video recorder

 One thing that makes DVRs so popular is their (hidden) feature that allows viewers to skip commercials.
 In 2002, about a million DVRs were sold, which caused problems for TV advertising executives.
 About 40% of American households have DVRs sitting next to their TVs, but the concern that viewers are skipping commercials is not that serious.
 About 50% of DVR owners still watch commercials either out of laziness or because they’re unaware of the feature.
 For TV networks, the playback capability of DVR helps boost ratings by up to 10% or more.